VaradPawar/IoT-/README.md

 AWS IoT
 Azure IoT
-Google IoT ThingsBoard
+Google IoT
-Web Application

-The system has a simple web application that displays the latest sensor data values and historical data values from all environmental stations.
-The web application will have the following functionalities:

-Display the latest sensor data values received from all the sensors of a specified environmental station.
+ThingsBoard

-Display the sensor data values received during the last five hours from all environmental stations of a specified sensor.
+The dashboard displays the sensor data values received during the last five hours from all environmental stations of a specified sensor.

  <h3> Conclusion </h3>

-This project demonstrates how to build a cloud-based IoT system using virtual sensors and a web application to display the collected data.
+This project demonstrates how to build a cloud-based IoT system using virtual sensors.
 It provides a good starting point for building more complex IoT systems that can be used for monitoring and controlling various applications.

 <img width="468" alt="image" src="https://user-images.githubusercontent.com/47717859/231624756-5112ff18-bb3c-4991-b4a5-d46cbba0b0be.png">